lgaudencio/warsaw-uprising-1944/README.md

 * *git commit -m "text"* - This git command is used to commit changes made to the code and sent to the local repository.

-* *git push* - This git command is used then the commited code was pushed to the remote repository on GitHub.
+* *git push* - This git command is used then the committed code was pushed to the remote repository on GitHub.

 ### Deployment to GitHub Pages